First positive COVID tests for athletes in Olympic Village - WHIZ News

 About 200 protesters gathered on Sunday outside Shinjuku station in central Tokyo, waving signs that read “No Olympics.”
 It was the latest in a series of small protests over the last few months targeting the Games.

-“We are not only protesting the Olympics,” protester Karoi Todo told The Associated Press.
+“We are not only protesting the Olympics,” protester Karoi Todo told the AP.
 “We are opposing the government overall — this is ignoring human rights and our right to life.
 Infections are increasing.
 To do the Olympics is unforgivable.”

-Keigo Oyamada, a Japanese composer whose music is part of Friday’s opening ceremony, has apologized for bullying a classmate when he was a child.

-The reports of the abuse of a child with disabilities surfaced in Japanese media and sparked a backlash on social media.
-There has been a call for his resignation from the opening ceremony production.

 More AP Olympics: https://apnews.com/hub/olympic-games and https://twitter.com/AP_Sports